A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

-\paragraph{Impact of the fine-tuning} Table~\ref{tab:finetuning} emphasizes the significance of pre-training and fine-tuning of the VQ-MAE-AV-\emph{12} model for audiovisual speech emotion recognition.
-Pre-train refers here to the training of the VQ-MAE-AV for the unmasking task on the VoxCeleb2 database.
-Pre-training substantially enhances the emotion recognition performance, with the accuracy rising from $29.6$\% to $81.5$\%.
-Fine-tuning the encoder is also essential, as keeping the encoder frozen leads to a drop in accuracy by $11$\%.
+Table~\ref{tab:finetuning} shows the significance of pre-training and fine-tuning the VQ-MAE-AV model for audiovisual SER.
+Self-supervised pre-training of the model for the unmasking task on the VoxCeleb2 dataset substantially improves the emotion recognition performance, with the accuracy rising from $29.6$\% to $81.5$\%.
+Fine-tuning the encoder during the supervised training on RAVDESS is also essential, as keeping it frozen leads to a $11$\% drop in accuracy.

-\paragraph{Impact of the encoder depth} Table~\ref{tab:depth} shows the impact of encoder depth on emotion recognition performance by varying the number of attention blocks ($L$).
-The results show that increasing the number of blocks in the encoder leads to improved performance up to a certain extent.
-However, when the number of blocks becomes too high (as in the case of VQ-MAE-AV-\emph{20}), there is no further improvement, and performance actually decreases by $1.1$\% accuracy compared to VQ-MAE-AV-\emph{16}.

-\paragraph{Impact of the contrastive learning} The impact of contrastive learning on the recognition of emotions is presented in Table~\ref{tab:contrastive}.
-Learning VQ-MAE-AV solely with the contrastive loss yields an accuracy of $70.1$\%, which is $10.6$\% lower than when using only the generative loss.
-However, it is worth noting that contrastive learning can still be beneficial for other auxiliary tasks, such as audiovisual event classification and video action recognition, as previously shown in \cite{alayrac2020self, akbari2021vatt}.
-Interestingly, combining the two losses (contrastive and generative) enhances the recognition of emotions, resulting in a $1.5$\% increase in accuracy.